 The Top 10 Romantic Foods You Loved to Ask Google About

-Not to be confused with the Red Hot Chili Peppers, who you probably don’t find incredibly romantic (but more power to you if you do!), chili peppers are commonly listed on top romantic food blogs.
+Not to be confused with the Red Hot Chili Peppers, whom you probably don’t find incredibly romantic (but more power to you if you do!), chili peppers are commonly listed as a top food to inspire those lovey-dovey feelings.
 And more than 60,000 of you search for more information on these punchy-red little chilis every month.
 Perhaps chili peppers are so romantic because they contain capsaicin, a spicy little compound that makes your tongue feel pleasantly tingly, which creates an adrenaline rush.
 Time to spice things up a little?

 When it comes to truffles, there are two kinds: the chocolate kind and the mushroom kind.
 Chocolate might be the reigning romantic food (actually, it isn’t as you are soon to find out), but we’re going to give truffles their due.
 Truffles are a very rare kind of mushroom, so rare in fact, that “truffle hunting” is an actual thing complete with expert trackers and purebred Lagotto Romagnolo dogs to sniff them out.
 All of this hard work pays off.
 The rarest of truffle varieties can cost thousands of dollars per pound!
 In addition to being extremely rare, truffles are also considered an aphrodisiac.
 According to this Stanford study, truffles emit pheromones that attract the female species.
 So, instead of giving her a box of chocolates for Valentine’s Day this year, try… a box of mushrooms?